 The rate of blood flow through arteries and veins can be measured by an ultrasound-scanning technique called Doppler scanning.
 This technique exploits a phenomenon called the Doppler effect.
 The Doppler effect is a change in wavelength / frequency of a wave, the source of which is moving relative to the observer (the effect is named after the physicist C. Doppler who first described the phenomenon in the 19th century).
 The best known everyday-example is the change in pitch heard when a vehicle such as an ambulance is emitting an alarm and approaches, then moves away from an observer (see Figure 2).
 The pitch heard is higher during the approach and lower as the vehicle moves away.

 If an object investigated by ultrasound scanning is moving, this will cause the ultrasound echo to be Doppler-shifted to either higher or lower frequencies, depending on its relative motion toward or away from the probe.
 The magnitude of the shift depends on the velocity of the moving object.
 Doppler-ultrasound scanning measures the change in echo frequency to determine the velocity of the moving object.
 An important application of the phenomenon is the examination of blood flow in order to detect blood clots or poor circulation.
-This is useful, for example, in the monitoring of the blood supply of free flaps after reconstructive surgery.
+This is useful, for example, in the monitoring of the blood supply of free flaps after reconstructive surgery (where implantable Doppler probes are used).

 In addition, ultrasound scans can provide real-time visual control and guidance for targeted fine-needle biopsies to obtain material for histological examination.